itplr-kosit/validator/README.md

 ## Usage

-The validator is designed to be used in three different ways:
+The validator can be used in three different ways:

 * as standalone application running from the cli
 * as library embedded within a custom application